The learning and development (L&D) world seems to be confused by, if not outright afraid of, millennials.

 Change is always challenging.
 And sometimes it takes a flooding house to get the leak in the attic fixed.
 Organizations should not just be looking for quick band-aid fixes “for the millennials.”
 If they take this opportunity to evaluate their L&D honestly and work on improving it, everyone will benefit.
 After all, who doesn’t want to be genuinely engaged or have a reason to look forward to training?
 The good news is the “secret ingredients” are already out there, solid instructional design and experience design.

 If the influx of millennials is the push L&D needs to reinvigorate itself, I welcome it.
-Want to continue the conversation?
-Post your questions and comments in the forum.

 If you’d like to learn about custom course creation from Digitec Interactive, visit our eLearning page.